sebastiangeiger01/bikesharing/deliverables/deployment.md

 1. Install Docker: Install Docker on your local machine.
 This is required to run the Docker containers for your application and its dependencies.
 1. Install Docker Compose: Install Docker Compose on your local machine.
 This is used to manage the relationships between the services in your application.
 1. Clone the Repository: Clone the repository containing the code for your application, the docker-compose.yml file, and the env_files.
-1. Build the Images: In the root directory of your cloned repository, use the command docker-compose build to build the images for the webapp, database and adminer services.
+1. Build the Images: In the root directory of your cloned repository, use the command `docker-compose build` to build the images for the webapp, database and adminer services.
-1. Start the Services: In the root directory of your cloned repository, use the command docker-compose up to start the services defined in the docker-compose.yml.
+1. Start the Services: In the root directory of your cloned repository, use the command `docker-compose up` to start the services defined in the docker-compose.yml.
 1. Verify the Deployment: Verify that your application is running by visiting http://localhost in your web browser.
 The adminer service is available at http://localhost:8080.
-1. Stop the Services: To stop the services use the command docker-compose down
+1. Stop the Services: To stop the services use the command `docker-compose down`.

 Please note that the above steps are just an example and the commands may differ depending on the specific configurations.